noderaider/react-redux-idle-monitor/README.md

 `npm i -S react-redux-idle-monitor`

+#### CHANGELOG

+**0.3.x** *5/19/2016* => Less bundled dependencies and server side rendering

+* In effort to allow freedom of build systems and keep bundles as small and least redundant as possible, this module now exports factories that take in heavy React / Redux dependencies and export the same functions as they used to expose.
+Documentation has been updated accordingly.

+* Style loading moved to componentDidMount allowing server side rendering to work now.

+#### Whats it do?

 Works in tandem with [redux-idle-monitor](https://npmjs.com/packages/redux-idle-monitor) to connect information about a users activity / idle state into your React components.